Astrashh/TerraConfigurationNotes/pages/Feature Generation Stages.md

   ...

   ```
-- Ordering of feature generation stages is determined by how they are defined in the [[Config Pack Manifest]], so it does not matter how you order them inside your [[Biome Config]]s.
+- Ordering of feature generation stages is determined by how they are defined in the [[Pack Manifest]], so it does not matter how you order them inside your [[Biome Config]]s.
 - If features should generate in a certain order, they should be placed in separate stages, as ordering of features within the same stage does not reflect generation order.
 - When it comes to [[Config Inheritance]], note that each stage in a [[Biome Config]] is considered a separate parameter, e.g. the stages defined above would add two separate parameters: